 How it’s useful: This will allow you to see how much repeat business you’re getting and how well you are retaining customers.
 If you have a loyalty program in place, this is also a great indicator of its effectiveness.

 Your POS Can Measure and Report Your Retail KPIs

-Advanced POS software like KORONA helps retailers analyze important data, like these KPIs and many others.
+Advanced retail point of sale software like KORONA POS helps retailers analyze important data, like these KPIs and many others.
 Through customer databases, detailed inventory tracking, smart reporting and much more, your point of sale solution must be the hub of all business operations.
 Click below to find out more about KORONA.

 Get Started with KORONA POS today!

 Tell us a little bit about your business and explore all features that KORONA POS has to offer.
 And there’s no commitment or credit card required.